judeter/AFO/README.md

   of the optimization routines on specific test function should be recorded to track the improvement of library overtime.

+### Initial Python Package.

+- In the end the optimizer tool box being written in c++ will be extended to a python module.
+The user can then choose to impliment their algorithum using c++ or python.
+- Possible Libraies to use to extend the c++ library to python.
+  + Python c/cpp API.
+  + Boost python
+  + pybind11
+- Checkout this artical (https://skebanga.github.io/embedded-python/) for using pyton implimented algorithums in c++ code.
+This would make it esier to impliment and test an algorithums performance, then port it to cpp for perfomance if needed.
+- End goal should be to be able to call an optimizer from python.
+Below is an example of code that should be able to run in python once the module is created.

+    ```

+    import afo
+    import matplotlib.pyplot as plt

+    optimizer = afo.optimizers.dummy(<initilization criteria>)
+    optimizer.optimize()

+    print(optimizer)  # Prints a report of the optimizer to the screen.
+    plt.plot(optimizer.optimum_points)  # Plot the the Optimum Value vs. Iteration.

+    ```

 #### Minimal Attribute and method set.
 For an initial pass at an optimizer we consider a 2d optimizer.
 The optimize method is the virtual method that each subclass implementation.
 For now we consider that the optimize function will correctly set all of the class attributes.